 Item Required?
 Description View version Yes Exact version to instantiate Instance name Yes Name unique to the selected View Display label Yes Readable display name of the View instance in Ambari Web Description Yes Readable description of the View instance in Ambari Web Visible No Whether the View is visible or not visible to the end-user in Ambari Web Use this property to temporarily hide a view from users.
-Settings Maybe Depending on the View, a group of settings that can be cust Depending on the View, a group of settings that can be customized If a setting is required, you are prompted to provide the required information.
+Settings Maybe Depending on the View, a group of settings that can be customized If a setting is required, you are prompted to provide the required information.
 Cluster configuration Maybe Depending on the View, you can choose a local or remote cluster, or manually configure a custom View.